Interview: "Communication helps researchers network and ensures their work doesn’t go unnoticed"

 It’s often better to just do something and see if it works rather than overthinking things.
 If it doesn’t work, you can always try something else.

-Till Bruckner works remotely at the iC3 Polar Research Hub in Tromsø, the capital of the Arctic.
+Till Bruckner works remotely for the iC3 Polar Research Hub from his home in Stockholm.
 To find out more about his work, please check out his list of publications, or contact him by email or via LinkedIn.

 If you’re interested in joining iC3 as a postdoc, get in touch - Till runs the MSCA support programme of iC3.
 He provides support to candidates to help them write winning MSCA proposals.
 Check more about this here.